John Keane, 1st Baron Keane: Bombay Army

 Keane's next official duties came in 1818 when on 19 January he was appointed Governor of Saint Lucia.
 He continued on St Lucia until 1823 when he was given command over the British forces at Jamaica.
 From 1827 to 1829 he also served as Lieutenant-Governor of Jamaica.
 On 22 July 1830 Keane was promoted to lieutenant-general and he returned to England, having also been appointed colonel of the 94th Regiment of Foot the prior year.
 Back in England his regimental colonelcy was transferred to the 68th Regiment of Foot on 13 April 1831, and in the same year he was created a Knight Grand Cross of the Royal Guelphic Order.
 Then on 14 October 1833 Keane was appointed Commander-in-Chief, Bombay Army.
 He assumed command on 2 July the following year.

 On 6 April 1838 Keane was made colonel of the 46th Regiment of Foot.
 When the First Afghan War began later in the year, in December Keane brought a portion of his force to join the Army of the Indus that had been created for the conflict.
 General Sir Henry Fane resigned command of the army soon afterwards and Keane took over.
 As such he commanded it in its invasion of Afghanistan, capturing Karachi in February and fighting the Battle of Ghazni on 23 July 1839.
 Keane captured Kabul on 6 August and after leaving a garrison force in the country he returned with the Bombay Army to India.
 On 1 August his colonelcy was transferred to the 43rd Regiment of Foot, and on 12 August he was advanced to Knight Grand Cross of the Order of the Bath.
 Keane fulfilled his term of office at Bombay, ending on 18 October, after which he returned to Britain.
 News travelling slowly, it was only after his return in 1840 that he learned he had been created Baron Keane on 12 August the previous year.
 He was also rewarded with a pension of £2,000 a year.

 Keane saw no further service with the army after this.
 He died at Burton Lodge, Hampshire, on 26 August 1844, most likely from edema caused by congestive heart failure.

 Personal life

 Keane married Grace Smith, the second daughter of General Sir John Smith, on 10 August 1806.
-The couple went on to have eight children, of which three sons join the British Army and one the Royal Navy.
+The couple went on to have eight children, of which three sons joined the British Army and one the Royal Navy.
 Grace died on 14 January 1838 and Keane married Charlotte Maria Boland, the youngest daughter of Colonel John Boland, on 20 August 1840.
 They had no children.